samwhiteiv/fsnd-trivia-api/README.md

 ```

 ### POST '/questions'
-- Creates a new question posted from the react front end.
+- Creates a new question posted from the form on the react front end.
 - Fields: answer, difficulty and category.
 - Returns a success value and ID of the question.
 - If search field is present will return matching expressions